-- b.
-Is created from funds in a ROTH IRA, 408 IRA or other employer sponsored plan; or is purchased from a life insurance company or other commercial company that sells annuities as part of its normal course of business; - c.
-Is considered an individual retirement annuity (according to Sec.
-408(b)) of the Internal Revenue Code of 1986 (IRC), or a deemed Individual Retirement Account (IRA) under a qualified employer plan (according to Sec.
-408(q) of the IRC); - d.
-Provides substantially equal monthly payments with no balloon, deferred or graduated payments (variations in payment amounts due to changes in interest rates are allowed); - e.
-Is Annuitized for the individual or spouse (currently issuing payments); - f.
-Is a period-certain annuity that will return the full principal and interest within the annuitant's life expectancy as listed in the Period Life Table (from socialsecurity.gov). - g.
-The number of months that annuity payments will be issued should be less than the number of months of the individual's life expectancy (multiply figure from the Period Life Table (from socialsecurity.gov) by 12).
+- Created from funds in a Roth IRA, 408 IRA, or other employer-sponsored plan - Considered an individual retirement annuity (according to Sec.
+408(b)) of the Internal Revenue Code of 1986 (IRC) or a deemed IRA under a qualified employer plan (according to Sec.
+408(q) of the IRC) - Purchased from a life insurance company or other commercial company that sells annuities as part of its normal course of business - Actuarially sound, meaning that it meets all of the following: - Provides substantially equal monthly payments with no balloon, deferred, or graduated payments (variations in payment amounts due to changes in interest rates are allowed) - o Is annuitized for the individual or spouse (currently issuing payments) - Is a period-certain annuity that will return the full principal and interest within the annuitant's life expectancy as listed in the Period Life Table. - The number of months that annuity payments will be issued should be less than the number of months of the individual's life expectancy (multiply figure from the Period Life Table by 12).

-Note: Annuities that provide for indefinite "lifetime payments" will not return the full principal and interest within the member's life expectancy.
+Note: Annuities that provide for indefinite "lifetime payments" may not return the full principal and interest within the member's life expectancy and are not actuarially sound.

 Example 1: The member applies for HBCW.
-He had invested in a ROTH IRA while he was working.
+He had invested in a Roth IRA while he was working.
 He converted the IRA to an irrevocable annuity when he retired 6 months ago and named the State as the beneficiary.
 Since the annuity meets the conditions above, the purchase of the annuity is not considered divestment.